yqyunjie/ShadowCracker/README.md

 *****INSTRUCTIONS*****

-You need Python and passlib (easy_install passlib).
+You need Python and passlib --> install passlib - easy_install passlib.

+Make it executable --> chmod +x ShadowCracker_v1.2.py --> run it with ./ShadowCracker_v1.2.py --> ENJOY!!!

 User is not relevant for the cracking process at this point.